mmbillah/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Welcome to my personal website which serves to showcase my portfolio.
-I am currently a PhD Candidate in the School of Mechanical and Materials Engineering and alongside pursuing my Masters Degree in Statistics at Washington State University, Pullman.
+I am currently a PhD Candidate in the School of Mechanical and Materials Engineering and alongside pursuing my Master's Degree in Statistics at Washington State University, Pullman.
 I am actively looking for internships in Data Science and Machine Learning positions for Summer 2022.

 My PhD research is focused on developing a complex numerical model in C++ and Fortran programming language and performing stochastic (Monte Carlo) simulations for investigating drug delivery via blood-brain barrier (BBB).
 I am also studying complex polymer/solvent/nonsolvent systems for industrial applications using atomistic models and molecular dynamics simulations.